tsaunde123/nate-challenge/README.md

 ##### Backend

-This project follows typical `Django` style contentions with the main project folder inside `backend`; this contains the `settings.py` and other relevant folders.
-I use [`Celery`](https://docs.celeryproject.org/en/stable/index.html) scheduling scraper tasks.
+This project follows typical `Django` style conventions with the main project folder inside `backend`; this contains the `settings.py` and other relevant folders.
+Django is a good solution as it provides database management, table migrations, views, security, CORS, serializers, etc).
+I use [`Celery`](https://docs.celeryproject.org/en/stable/index.html) tp schedule scraper tasks.
 The urls are scraped using `Selenium`.

 ##### Frontend

+I use a `React` frontend as it is the framework I am most comfortable with and is easy to setup, allowing for fast development.
+It also allows me to build re-usable components that are easy to test, debug and maintain when working individually or within a team.
 The current design is to have a folder in the project root called `frontend` to contain all `React`/frontend files.
 I use [`Nextjs`](https://nextjs.org/) with `TypeScript` support and `Tailwind CSS`.